I know how frustrating it can be trying to keep your heels down but feeling like you just can’t.

 Discomfort: Low – Moderate

-– a yoga band (not the stretchy kind – the kind that feels like the bottom of a backpack strap)
+What you’ll need: a yoga band (not the stretchy kind – the kind that feels like the bottom of a backpack strap).

 Get your yoga band and kneel on the ground.
-Again, make sure your yoga band is not stretchy.
-You want that fabric-type band that has absolutely no stretch to it.
 Put your right leg in front of you so you are in a lunge position with everything at 90 degrees.